PDC-support/hpc-intro-retired/_episodes/13-workflows.md

 ## Automating your workflow

-Automated reproducible workflows enable you to figure out precisely what data and what code were used to generate a result:
+Automated workflows increase the reproducibility of computational research, and enable you to figure out precisely what data and what code were used to generate a result:

  - Provide a historical record (provenance) of data, its origins and causal relationships.